This text is translated into Russian by google automatic human level neural machine.

 According to polls, working conditions in Korea satisfy Russian migrants.
 The average working day is nine hours, the hour of which is the time for a free lunch in a cafe or in a canteen at the enterprise.
 Workers live most often in dormitories, not far from the place of work.

 Russian citizens, especially those who do not speak Korean, often find it difficult to find work in Korea on their own.
 Therefore, they use the services of private companies that help people who want to get to Korea for money and arrange migrants for work.
 In Russia, this is often done by travel agencies and individual entrepreneurs.
 The cost of services of such a firm varies from 10 thousand to 30 thousand rubles, depending on the scope of activity.

-Companies reduce the client to a Korean agent who meets a potential employee directly in Korea.
-This occurs either at Incheon International Airport (Korea's main air harbor) or at the seaport of Donghae.
-It should be noted that the potential migrant himself pays for transportation costs.
-The average price of a plane ticket in both directions is 15 thousand rubles, and the ticket for a ferry is 20 thousand rubles.
-As a result, only to go on earnings, you need to spend about 45 thousand rubles.
+Companies bring a client to a Korean agent who meets a potential employee directly in Korea.
+This happens either at Incheon International Airport (Korea's main air harbor), or at the Donghae seaport.
+It should be noted that the potential migrant pays his own travel expenses.
+The average price of a round-trip plane ticket is 15 thousand rubles, and a ferry ticket is 20 thousand rubles.
+As a result, just to go to work, you need to spend about 45 thousand rubles.

 Neither the company nor the agent is responsible for immigration control, which not everyone can get through.
 Over 2016 year, about four thousand Russians were detained and deported to the homeland at Incheon International Airport.
 Therefore, many prefer to arrive in the country by ferry, since border control in the port is much easier.
 According to the author's observations, 90% of Vladivostok-Dongha ferry passengers go to Korea with a view to earning money.
 The ferry departs once a week and, during the period from April to September, the ticket is almost impossible to buy due to the lack of available seats.